The PokerGods Course

 Twelve lessons.
 From cold table to confident.
 No fluff, no upsell, no homework you will not finish.

 Mix of new lessons written for this course and the existing strategy hub pages, sequenced so each one builds on the last.
-Mark lessons complete as you go.
-Your progress lives in this browser.
+Each lesson ends with a one-question gut-check from Hermes.
+Clear it and the next lesson unlocks.
+Clear all twelve and the diploma is yours, with your name on it.
+Progress lives in this browser only.

 Foundations